itswillta/qfox/readme.md

 - Open your browser and head to [http://localhost:1234](http://localhost:1234).
 Enjoy coding 🎉!

-**Notes**: Share your drive with Docker Desktop should it ask you to do so.
+**Note**: Share your drive with Docker Desktop should it ask you to do so.